joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/09/09/us/terrorgram-collective-white-supremacists-charged.html

 **Carlos Correa 'very encouraged' by recent progress, hints return to field could come soon**\
-`The Twins' shortstop recently started getting a different type of treatment for his plantar fasciitis and he's pleased with the results.`\
+`The Twins' shortstop recently started getting a different type of treatment for his plantar fasciitis, and he's pleased with the results.`\
 https://nytimes.com/athletic/5756944/2024/09/09/twins-carlos-correa-return-soon/

 **I Rewatched the Trump-Clinton Debates So You Don’t Have to**\